samuller/pgmerge/README.md

 pgmerge can also export data in the same format expected for import.

-These features allow you to move data between databases to keep them up to date and in sync, although it does not cover handling deleted data.
+These features allow you to move data between databases with the same schema to keep them up to date and in sync, although it does not cover handling deleted data.

     $ pgmerge --help
     Usage: pgmerge [OPTIONS] COMMAND [ARGS]...